treasure-data/treasure-boxes/id_unification/README.md

 ```

 ## 6. Check Result

-will be written into new table source_dataset_unified
+Result can be found in a new table source_dataset_unified.